 3. Depends on the data subject location, not just the company location

 In the past, EU data protection regulation only applied to businesses within the EU.
 The GDPR specifies that any company that handles the personal data of individuals within the EU are now responsible for the data and must follow regulations, no matter where the company is located.
-This means you can’t escape this regulation just by being outside the EU region.
+This means you can’t escape this regulation just by being a person or a firm outside the EU region.

-Of course, by being in the EU, you’re still subject to the regulation, no matter where your data subjects are.
+Of course, by being in the EU, you’re still subject to the regulation, no matter where your data subjects (i.e. people) are located.

 Processors are also not allowed to transfer data to any sub-processor without written agreement with the controller and, even in the case of an existing agreement, prior notice will need to be provided in case the controller wants to raise objections.